bitsf/svg2gcode_grbl/README.md

 copy 's2g' to your path and run from anywhere
 >s2g source.svg target.gcode

-**There is a brute force path optimisator algarithm.
+**There is a brute force path optimisator algorithm.
 Very slow for large files, can be disabled in config.py**

 **Illustrator exports in points, not mm** regardless of your document settings.
 If units are set to points in the config file, we convert to mm on the fly.